githubtraining/uploading-your-local-project/responses/07_confirm-visibility.md

 > It's important to note that public does **not** equal open source!
 The license associated with code determines whether or not it is open source.

 <hr>
-<h3 align="center">I won't respond to this issue, just close it when you are done!</h3>
+<h3 align="center">Watch below for my response!</h3>

+:robot: I'm waiting for you to close this issue.